Innovative Solutions for Treating

 Advanced Oxidation Processes

-These powerful oxidation techniques use combinations of ozone, hydrogen peroxide, and UV light to break down complex organic contaminants and destroy pathogens in wastewater.
-Advanced oxidation processes play a critical role in treating contaminated water and ensuring that liquid discharge meets regulatory standards.
+These powerful oxidation techniques use combinations generate specialized molecules such as hydroxyl radicals and reactive oxygen to break down complex organic contaminants and destroy pathogens in wastewater.
+Advanced oxidation processes such as EOX and Genclean liquid AOP technology can play a critical role in treating contaminated water and ensuring that liquid discharge meets regulatory standards.

 The field of mining wastewater treatment is constantly evolving, with new technologies showing great promise:

-This innovative system combines zeolite-based adsorption with turbidity removal in a single step.
-The Zeoturb process can efficiently remove metals, ammonia, and suspended solids from mining wastewater.
-It offers a comprehensive treatment solution for addressing multiple contaminants simultaneously, making it a valuable tool for mining companies seeking to improve their water management practices.
+This innovative and sustainable clarification solution combines the benefits of turbidity/TSS removal along with trace heavy metals, certain organics and minerals.
+Zeoturb is effectively used in a continuous batch treatment process with GCAT or GWT electrocoagulation systems to provide a comprehensive treatment solution for addressing multiple contaminants simultaneously, making it a valuable tool for mining companies seeking to improve their water management practices.

 Nanotechnology